1st Meditation on The Lord's Prayer -- God's Glory

 instructions.
 Heaven is the expanded mind that we need to commune with God.
 It

-mind—a state of possibilities—a state of mind that supersedes the appearance of
+of mind that supersedes the appearance of the outside world.

 Now that we understand what Jesus was trying to teach us at